Orléans explosion victim hopes insurance helps quicken cleanup | CBC News

 Orléans explosion victim hopes insurance helps quicken cleanup

-Insurance Bureau of Canada says explosion damage typically covered, premiums not affected

-One of the first things Jean-Sebastien Beauchamp did when he returned to his Orléans home damaged by the explosion was call his insurance company.
+One of the first things Jean-Sebastien Beauchamp did when he returned to his Orléans home damaged by Monday's explosion was call his insurance company.

 Beauchamp doesn't know when his home will be fixed nor how much it will cost.

-"The damage of the property was primarily windows in the back and on the side," he said, adding the roof was also affected, including the wood and flashing.
+"The damage … was primarily windows in the back and on the side," he said, adding the roof was also affected, including the wood and flashing.

-"The metal around the roof, around the house, is bent and flipped inside."

 Monday morning's gas leak and explosion levelled four homes and damaged many more in Minto's Avalon Vista development around 6:20 a.m.